Skip to main content

 About Ernesto Tornquist

-Ernesto Tornquist Provincial Park protects 6,700 hectares of the Ventana mountain range (Sistema de Ventana) in southern Buenos Aires Province, Argentina.
-The park encompasses the most dramatically rugged terrain in the Buenos Aires pampa, with rocky quartzite ranges rising to 1,243 meters at Cerro Tres Picos — the highest point in Buenos Aires Province.
-Established in 1937, it is named for the Tornquist family, which donated the land to Buenos Aires Province.
-The park is one of the most visited natural areas in the Buenos Aires province interior, offering trekking, wildlife watching, and access to distinctive pampas hill ecosystems within a few hours of Argentina's capital.
+Ernesto Tornquist Provincial Park protects approximately 6,700 hectares of the Ventana mountain range (Sistema de Ventana) in southern Buenos Aires Province, Argentina.
+The park encompasses the most dramatically rugged terrain in the Buenos Aires pampa, with rocky quartzite ranges rising to 1,239 meters at Cerro Tres Picos — the highest point in Buenos Aires Province.
+[1] Established in 1937 following the donation and sale of land by the Tornquist family to Buenos Aires Province, it is the oldest protected area in the province.
+[1] The park is one of the most visited natural areas in the Buenos Aires province interior, offering trekking, wildlife watching, and access to distinctive pampas hill ecosystems within a few hours of Argentina's capital.

 Wildlife Ecosystems

 The park supports a representative fauna of the pampas-serrano transition zone.
 Pumas are the apex predator and regularly sighted by trackers and park staff.
-Guanacos (Lama guanicoe) inhabit the rocky hillsides and are the most iconic large mammal of the park.
-Viscachas (Lagidium viscacia) colonize rocky outcrops, and Geoffrey's cats and pampas foxes are present.
+Guanacos (Lama guanicoe) inhabit the rocky hillsides and represent the last remaining wild population of this species in Buenos Aires Province.
+[1] Viscachas (Lagidium viscacia) colonize rocky outcrops, and Geoffrey's cats and pampas foxes are present.
 Nesting raptor species include the Andean condor, which has been reintroduced in the broader Ventana range area, as well as variable and red-backed hawks.
 The park's birdlife includes species of open pampas, rocky hillside, and riparian habitats.
 Armadillos are common in the lower grassland areas.
-The Sauce Grande river system that originates in the park supports freshwater biodiversity.

 Flora Ecosystems

 Vegetation reflects the transition between the pampa grasslands and the rocky hillside shrubland-grassland community known as pastizal serrano.
 At lower elevations, native pampas grasses dominate, including coirón (Stipa spp.) and paja vizcachera.
 Rocky hillsides support low shrubs including jarilla (Larrea nitida), molle (Schinus longifolia), and espinillo (Acacia caven).
-The park protects one of the largest and best-preserved remnants of native pampas grassland in Buenos Aires Province, a threatened ecosystem due to conversion to agriculture across most of the pampa.
+The park protects one of the largest and best-preserved remnants of native pampas grassland in Buenos Aires Province, a threatened ecosystem due to conversion to agriculture.
+[1] The park hosts over 300 vascular plant species, including notable endemics such as Plantago bismarckii (silvery plantain), Festuca ventanicola (Ventania fescue), and Senecio ventanensis (endemic ragwort).
 Ravines and stream banks support gallery forest with willows, alders, and native tree species.
-Spring flowering of native herbs and shrubs creates colorful displays across the hillsides.

 Geology